MA Concordia University, Political Theory

 Religion, Law, and Public Policy; Religion and Globalization; Religious Freedom and Human Rights; Social Ethics; Gender, Sexuality and Marriage; Catholic Social Thought

 Daniel Cere is Associate Professor of Religion, Law, and Public Policy in the Faculty of Religious Studies.
-He also chairs the Religion and Globalization committee and the Catholic Studies committee.
+He also chairs the CREOR Religion and Globalization committee as well as the Catholic Studies committee in the Faculty of Arts.
 Cere collaborated with former Dean Ellen Aitken in forging a McGill partnership with an international network of universities, the Faith and Globalization Initiative.
 He has directed the international summer course for the Faith and Globalization Initiative that networks with over 30 universities across the world.
 He also helped to design and direct the Birks Forum on the World’s Religions and Public Policy launched in 2011.
 His work on religion and public policy has focused on debates over issues related to gender, sexuality and marriage.
 He is the director of the Institute for the Study of Marriage, Law and Culture, and a founding director of the Newman Institute of Catholic Studies.

 Select articles/chapters in books and monographs

 “Canadian Conjugal Mosaic: From Multiculturalism to Multiconjugalism? in Marriage and Divorce in a Multi-Cultural Context: Multi-Tiered Marriage and the Boundaries of Civil Law and Religion, edited by Joel Nichols, (Cambridge: Cambridge University Press, 2011) 284-308.

 “The Problem of ‘Nature’ in Family Law,” in The Jurisprudence of Marriage and Other Intimate Relationships, edited by Scott Fitzgibbon, Lynn Wardle and A.S.
 Loveless, (New York: William S. Hein and Co., 2010).